Kremi16/Pure_Strategy_UP_2025_2026/README.md

 - Reward deck created and shuffled
 - Print reward card(s)
 - Read and validate player card choices
+- Handling ties and updating reward cards
+- Resolving the winner
+- Reward cards transfered to the winner
+- A single game round played
+- Round results printed
-- Little game logic implemented so far
+- Some game logic implemented so far
 - No user profiles implemented yet

 *Status will be updated with each new commit.*